Take the challenge and become a MSD (Master Scuba Diver)

 The requirements for the PADI Master Scuba Diver are

 - You will also need at least 5 PADI Specialty Diver certifications

 - At least 50 logged dives

 Once you meet all of these requirements, you can then apply to PADI, to be certified as one of the highest non-professional divers in the world!

 Our staff will be more than happy to help you map out your path, to gain this great achievement!

 What can I do once I have become a MSD?

-Your diver education, does not have to stop once you have achieved this milestone.
-If you want to stay as a non professional diver, I am sure there is still quiet a few PADI Specialty course that will interest you.
-May be you may be interested in PADI TEC Courses?
+Your diver education does not have to stop once you have achieved this milestone.
+If you want to stay as a non-professional diver, I am sure there is still quite a few PADI Specialty course that will interest you.
+Maybe you may be interested in PADI TEC Courses?
 Of course, you will keep diving, travel to different dive locations and enjoy that they have to offer.